 4. Aerostar Clean House 16x25x1 Air Filter

-- Designed to filter microscopic particles such as lint, dust mites, spores, pollen, pet dander, and dust.
+- Designed to filter microscopic particles such as lint, dust mites, spores, and pollen.

 The Aerostar Clean House 16x25x1 Air Filter has pleated fibers.
 The pleating of the fibers of a furnace filter is important in two ways: improving air filtration performance and ensuring free flow of air.
 Thus, this furnace filter will have minimal interference in airflow in your HVAC systems.